HalfElfAlistair/DandD_character_creator/README.md

 Very good friends who actually got me the Players Handbook.
 Jamie has been learning to code and we've discussed this as a good project idea.

 ### Max Larkins-Waugh
-Max had a look at my project once I was fairly happy with the first stage of it.
+Max, a professional QA tester, had a look at my project once I was fairly happy with the first stage of it.
 He provided some brilliant recommendations for how I could improve it.

 ### [Learn JQuery](https://learn.jquery.com/)
 A brilliant resource for learning JQuery.